stellaysabel/express-ecommerce-api-a2/src/A2_response_to_criteria.md

 All persistent data lives in **RDS** and **S3**.
 The API has no local-only state; instance restarts do not lose data.
 JWT auth is stateless.
 Pre-signed URLs remove file I/O from the server.
 Therefore the app can be restarted/replaced without losing application state.

 ## Core – Authentication with Cognito
-**Not attempted due to time.** App currently uses JWT with server-side auth.
+App currently uses JWT with server-side auth.
 (Planned next: Cognito user pool for sign-up/confirm/login and using ID tokens to auth API.)

 ## Core – DNS with Route53
 **Not attempted** (instance is accessed privately via Session Manager; public DNS not available in my setup).